-Elizabeth Bauer, assistant professor of biological sciences, joined Barnard’s faculty in 2008.
+Elizabeth Bauer, Associate Professor in the departments of Biology and Neuroscience, joined Barnard’s faculty in 2008.
 She studies the neural mechanisms underlying emotional memory.
 Using classical fear conditioning, her research asks how the brain acquires and stores fear memories.

 Previously, she was a postdoctoral fellow at Rutgers University where she studied how emotions facilitate learning and memory.
 As a graduate student at New York University, she was interested in how individual brain cells change their activity when a fear memory is acquired.
 Newer projects include how fear learning is modulated by anxiety.

 At Barnard she teaches molecular and cellular neuroscience and laboratory in molecular and cellular neuroscience.